Obsessive-Compulsive Disorder Treatment

 - High achiever – feels a sense of urgency about what they take on

-- Easily upset if others attempt to interfere with their rigid routines
+- Upset if others attempt to interfere with their rigid routines

 - Often anxious or frustrated

-- Perfectionism – often begins by early adulthood and interferes with their ability to complete tasks
+- Perfectionism that interferes with the ability to complete tasks

-- Inflexibility – especially in terms of morality, ethics or values
+- Inflexibility, especially with morality, ethics or values

 - Difficulty showing affection